National Suicide Prevention Lifeline 1-800-273-TALK(8255)

 What is Zero Suicide?

 Zero Suicide is both a concept and a practice.
-Zero Suicide provides a framework for systemic, clinical suicide prevention in health and behavioral health care systems, and provides a specific set of best practices and tools.
 The Zero Suicide approach aims to improve outcomes for people at risk of suicide in health care systems, with a focus on safety and reducing errors.

 Zero Suicide is a widely used practice to prevent suicide.
 Zero Suicide is

 - A goal of the Minnesota State Suicide Prevention Plan

 - A priority of the National Action Alliance for Suicide Prevention

 - A goal of the National Strategy for Suicide Prevention